 The District seeks a balance between maximizing resources for the education of our students and maintaining the long-term financial health of the District.
 The governmental activities mirror that goal.
 Our support services seek to be efficient at providing the necessary safe, orderly, and positive learning environment so that more dollars are available for the direct instruction of students.
-Our school breakfast and lunch program seek to be self-supporting and cost effective.
+Our child nutrition programs seek to be self-supporting and cost effective.

-- The state per pupil foundation increased \$240 per student to \$7,871. - Food service revenues and transfers in were less than expenditures by \$128.
+- The state per pupil foundation increased \$240 per student to \$8,111. - ➤ Food service revenues and transfers in were less than expenditures by \$553.